flyman14/SpaceExcavators/README.md

 # SpaceExcavators
 Game based on the 2003 "Asteroid Miner" by Positech Games.
 To Do:
-Creation of more items, enemies, and planets
+Creation of more enemies
+Radar-style minimap
 BG music and more sounds
 Pause menu
 Main Menu
 Further graphical effects
 	Bolt explosion
 	Visual feedback of damage on player, enemies, etc.
-Radar-style minimap
 Mineral and upgrade prices differ planet to planet Recoil from firing bolts